Efficiency And Quality In Post-Surgical Pain Therapy After Discharge

 - Brief Summary

 Following inpatient surgery, more than 80% of patients are prescribed opioids for use after discharge, yet up to 90% of patients report leftover opioids, and only 16% maximize non-opioid therapy.
-The proposed research seeks to test a provider-facing decision support tool and a patient-facing smartphone app to reduce the amounts of opioids prescribed and taken following discharge, while ensuring effective treatment of pain after surgery.
+The proposed study seeks to test a provider-facing decision support tool and a participant-facing smartphone app to reduce the amount of opioids prescribed and taken following discharge, while ensuring effective treatment of pain after surgery.
+Adult participants with smart phones having had inpatient surgery requiring at least over-night hospitalization with anticipated discharge to home will be randomized to one of the two groups.
+Study measurements will include self-reported cumulative amounts of opioids taken after discharge, non-opioid analgesic taken, prescribed post-discharge opioid doses in morphine milligram equivalents (MME), pain intensity and pain interference scores (PROMIS), need for additional opioid prescriptions within one-month post-discharge, as well as any self-reported disposal of leftover medications.

 - Detailed Description